obsidiansystems/ledger-app-tezos/README.md

 $ tezos-client originate account <NEW> for <MGR> transferring <QTY> from <SRC> --delegatable
 ```

   * `NEW` is the alias you will now give to the originated account.
-Only originted accounts can
+Only originated accounts can
      be delegated, and even then only if originated with this `--delegatable` flag.
   * `MGR` is the name of the key you will use to manage the account.
 If you want to manage it
     with a Ledger device, it should be an existing imported key from the Ledger hardware wallet.